Steve’s Scrumptious Crab Cakes and Mediterranean Style Swiss Chard

-My brother-in-law, working in law enforcement, is perfectionist and he took care of every detail, down to chopping the veggies to a perfect, even-sized, chunks.
-It was great to have someone else prepare a meal in my kitchen for a change.
+My brother-in-law, working in law enforcement, is a perfectionist and he took care of every detail, down to chopping the veggies to a perfect, even-sized, chunks.
+Let me tell you, it was great to have someone else prepare a meal in my kitchen for a change.
 Hubs has done it once or twice.
 Steve was so nice to let me share his recipe with you.
 Isn’t he the best?

 (2 cakes per serving)

 1 lb.
 Crab Meat

 ½ cup Bread Crumbs plus more for coating (Japanese Panko bread crumbs give the cakes that nice, crunchy texture on the outside)